Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Introduction

 Studying quantum dynamics in many-body systems has been an exciting and challenging frontier in modern physics.
 Understanding the intricate behavior of quantum correlations, entanglement, and chaos across all dynamical regimes is essential for unlocking the full potential of quantum technologies and shedding light on fundamental aspects of quantum mechanics.

 For the class of chaotic dynamics, pioneering research by Larkin and Ovchinnikov delved into the examination of out-of-time-order correlations (OTOCs) as a semiclassical approach to theoretically understand superconductivity\cite{larkin1969quasiclassical}.
 Their study relates the sensitivity of classical trajectories towards the initial conditions to an exponential growth of OTOC.
-Since then, the concept of OTOC has emerged as a powerful tool to explore the scrambling of information, quantum chaos, butterfly effect \cite{maldacena2016bound,prakash2020scrambling,rozenbaum2017lyapunov,aleiner2016microscopic,roberts2016lieb,hosur2016chaos, huang2017out,wei2018exploring,abeling2018analysis,swingle2016measuring,yao2016interferometric}, and phase transition \cite{heyl2018detecting,chen2020detecting, shukla2021}, providing information about the chaotic nature of the classical and semiclassical systems \cite{prakash2020scrambling,maldacena2016bound}.
+Since then, the concept of OTOC has emerged as a powerful tool to explore the scrambling of information, quantum chaos, butterfly effect \cite{prakash2020scrambling,rozenbaum2017lyapunov,aleiner2016microscopic,roberts2016lieb, huang2017out,wei2018exploring,yao2016interferometric}, and phase transition \cite{heyl2018detecting,chen2020detecting, shukla2021}, providing information about the chaotic nature of the classical and semiclassical systems \cite{prakash2020scrambling,maldacena2016bound}.
 A notable development in this field is the recent proposal of a quantum information diode that harnesses OTOC \cite{shukla2023quantum}.
 The exponential growth of OTOC represents the chaotic nature of the systems with a classical analogue, with its exponent being proportional to the Lyapunov exponent\cite{rozenbaum2017lyapunov}.
 However, it is not conversely true as despite the exponential growth of OTOC, the system in question may be integrable \cite{lin2018out}.
 Recently, researchers have utilized the norm of the adiabatic gauge potential to regulate the adiabatic transitions between eigenstates, revealing its effectiveness as a remarkably sensitive indicator of quantum chaos \cite{pandey2020adiabatic}.
+The quasiprobability distribution of the OTOC is also used to distinguish between integrable and scrambled systems.\cite{gonzalez2019out}.